 - If you use Simple Network Management Protocol (SNMP), use SNMPv3 to both encrypt and authenticate incoming SNMP discovery and monitoring between the Management Node and the SNMP manager (see Enabling SNMP).

-- Use secure NTP to obtain accurate system time (see Enabling NTP on the Management Node).
+- Use secure NTP to obtain accurate system time (see Syncing with NTP servers).

 - Use a firewall to prevent unauthorized network traffic from reaching your devices, and to block unauthorized access to services and network ports that are not required to be exposed for video communications to work correctly.
 For example, the management user interface HTTPS, SNMP and SSH services do not usually need to be accessible to anyone other than your network administrator.
 See Pexip Infinity port usage and firewall guidance for more information.